gusostow/FuzzyQuery/readme.txt

   4. Replacements      "yogurt" ->  "vogurt"

-Some typos are more likely than others.
-The "typo distance" parameter influences the behavior of insertions and replacements.
-When set to zero replacements do not occur and insertions only include neighoring characters.

 FuzzyQuery generates potential errors based on four schemes:

   1. Wildcards
     - Not affected by "typo distance" because wildcard insertions and replacements include all characters

-  2. Keyboard Distance
+  2. Keyboard Distance (DEPRECATED IN version 1.2)
     - Neighboring keys have a lower "typo distance" than more distant keys

-  3. Human Error-Frequencies
+  3. Human Error-Frequencies (DEPRECATED IN version 1.2)
     - Common errors made by mech-turk transcribers are favored over rare errors (based on David Su's data).

-  4. OCR Error-Frequencies
+  4. OCR Error-Frequencies (DEPRECATED IN version 1.2)
     - Common errors made by OCR are favored over rare errors (based on David Su's data).